Car Accident Claims Guide – How Much Can I Claim?

 Will The Whiplash Reforms Affect Car Accident Claims?

-The Whiplash Reform Programme implemented changes to the way certain road traffic accident claims are made.
-As such, if you are an adult passenger or driver of a vehicle and you sustained injuries valued at £5,000 or more, you may need to direct your claim via a different avenue.
+The Whiplash Reform Programme changed the way certain road traffic accident claims are made.
+As such, if you’re an adult passenger or driver of a vehicle and you sustained injuries valued at £5,000 or more, you may need to direct your claim via a different avenue.

 Also, any whiplash injuries will now be valued in accordance with the tariff set out in the Whiplash Injury Regulations 2021.
 This tariff is fixed.
 However, if you have any injuries not included in the whiplash tariff, these will be valued in the traditional way.